– Explanatory documents DAGTVA on calculating transfer prices –

 To analyze the DAGTVA proposal devoted to the calculation of a transfer price, open in the Microsoft Excel file egalisation_des_taxes.xls (1) the ‘ Transac-base EN – 6 which presents, through an ‘ideal’ cross-border transaction, a production sold from the State ‘A’ by an MNE to one of its subsidiaries in State ‘B’, assuming as a basic principle that the sales variables and tax parameters of each State will define a fiscally and proportionally satisfactory ‘model’ transaction in these two States.

-1 Note: to have the correct opening of the file, please download the document on your computer before opening it, do not open directly.
+1 Important Note: to have the correct opening of the file, please download the document on your computer before opening it, do not open directly.

 This fiscal proportionality effectively eliminates the interest for an MNE to move activities in order to derive financial and fiscal advantages, while retaining for it only the interest of the presence and the expected commercial development.
 This « model » transaction will be compared to a third one, the refrence market State transaction, which would symbolize, with the same fiscal parameters, all the operations of an identical local production since: production, distribution and consumption in this market State.